Venue: Committee Room, Town Hall, Scarborough

 To elect a Chairman for this meeting.

-RESOLVED that Councillor Neil Price be elected as Chairman of this hearing.
+RESOLVED that Councillor Roberta Swiers be elected Chair of this meeting.

 Members are reminded of the need to consider whether they have a disclosable pecuniary, prejudicial or other (personal) interest to declare in any items on this agenda.
 Details of any interest must be declared at the start of the meeting or as soon as any interest becomes apparent during the meeting.
 The attached form must also be completed.
 Any advice required should ideally be sought before the day of the meeting.